 What's more, should you decide you no longer want to mine Bitcoin, you also have the option to mine a different Cryptocurrency, with the list including Ethereum (ETH), Grin (GRIN), and Monero (XMR).
 Want to switch back to Bitcoin?
 No problem — load up the Coinmine application for Android and iOS, and you can flick between them.

-We ran the numbers and it turns out Mining is the cheapest way to earn Cryptocurrency in 2019.
-In the US, it costs around $4700 to fund the electricity required to power a computer for the duration of time needed to mine a whole Bitcoin (a Coinmine uses a lot less power), which is more than half of the value of a Bitcoin right now.
+We ran the numbers and it turns out Mining is still the cheapest way to amass Bitcoin in 2020.
+In the US, it costs around $4700 to fund the electricity required to power a computer for the duration of time needed to mine a whole Bitcoin (a Coinmine uses a lot less power), which is half of the value of a Bitcoin right now.
 That's a steep return.

 However, if you’re looking to stack up some Crypto on the cheap, Bitcoin isn’t the way to go.
 That would be Ethereum, which currently has a value of $244.
 It costs around $150 to mine one Ether in the US, so the return on investment isn’t quite on par with Bitcoin, but it’s a lot more affordable a starting point and can still amass to a small fortune.

 There are several other tokens that are well worth mining right about now, as they’re relatively cheap to process and are poised to spike in value in the near future, including Monero and Zcash.
 The easiest way to do this?
 With a Coinmine One, of course.
 Just pop it in the corner of your living room and it'll make you money day in, day out.

 The fact of the matter is, though, Bitcoin Mining is the cheapest way to get Bitcoin.